-We are interested in understanding more about all aspects of rare diseases of the bones, joints and/or blood vessels.
+We are interested in understanding more about and developing new tests and treatments for patients with rare diseases of the bone, joints or blood vessels.
 These rare diseases affect less than 1 in 5000 people.
-Some of this new understanding will be used to develop new tests and treatments for patients with rare diseases of the bone, joints or blood vessels.
 A first step in doing this is to gather information in order to describe in more detail the different types of rare diseases and what it is like to live with them.
 We intend to do this through questionnaires over a period of five years.
 We are recruiting as many participants to this study as possible because of the rare nature of these diseases.

-Why and how am I being invited?
+Why and how is my child being invited?

-You are being invited to take part because you have been diagnosed with a rare disease of the bone, joint or blood vessels or you are a relative of someone that has.
-You have been identified by a hospital doctor, charity, family member or through the online RUDY website.
+Your child is being invited to take part because he/she has been diagnosed with a rare disease of the bone, joint or blood vessels or is a blood relative of someone that has.
+He/she has been identified by a hospital doctor, charity, family member or through the online RUDY website.

-Do I have to take part?
+Does my child have to take part?

-It is up to you to decide whether or not to join the study.
-This information sheet will explain the study to you.
-You are free to withdraw at any time, without giving a reason.
-This would not affect the standard of care you receive or any future treatment you may need.
+It is up to you and your child to decide whether or not to join the study.
+This information sheet will explain the study to you and we will answer any questions you may have.
+You are both free to withdraw at any time, without giving a reason.
+This would not affect the standard of care your child receives or any future treatment your child may need.